Bicarbonate (Carbon Dioxide/CO2) on Serum BMP & Blood Gases/ABG

 What are we looking for in assessing serum carbon dioxide (CO2)/serum bicarbonate?

 Looking at the carbon dioxide level (aka serum bicarb) is extremely helpful in identifying what is wrong with your patient.
-Things get missed since many don’t pay attention to this lab value.
-It’s possibly my favorite part of the metabolic panel.
+Things get missed since many must pay more attention to this lab value.
+It’s my favorite part of the metabolic panel.
 It’s where the sexy stuff lives.
-Going over a long differential is not the point of this post.
-My point is that a downtrending serum bicarbonate/carbon dioxide level should be addressed.
+Going over a long differential is different from the point of this post.
+A downtrending serum bicarbonate/carbon dioxide level should be addressed.

 You have NO IDEA how often Intensivists such as myself receive consults for tachypnea with an extensive workup, including chest CTs to rule out PE or look for other funky stuff, x-rays, V/Q scans, etc. All the clinician needed to do was identify that they were developing a metabolic acidosis (the CO2 downtrending) and go down that route.
 Save a bunch of money and morbidity for your patient.
 Many times, it’s a hyperchloremic metabolic acidosis secondary to saline.
 Don’t worry, I’m not going down that road.